 Steering (back) lines shorten over time in relation to the flying (front) lines.
-Underneath the floaters, the back line can be shortened or extended by using knots.
-Extension of the back lines is necessary when the trimmer needs to be pulled in too much to keep the kite flying normally in its intended wind range. (backstall tendency)
+The back line can be shortened or extended under the floaters by using knots.
+Extension of the back lines is necessary when the trimmer needs to be pulled in too much to keep the kite flying usually in its intended wind range. (backstall tendency).